Kehena Black Sand Beach along the Puna Coast of the Big Island, Hawaii

 There are no bathroom facilities on the beach so prepare ahead of time before or after you go to the beach area.

-Take out the trash that you bring in.
+There are no garbage bins, please take out the trash that you bring in.

 This is an alternative beach so don’t go if you have an hang ups with clothing optional beaches.